Thearkhamknight/Object-detection/README.md

 # Object-detection
-This Tensorflow Object Detection API is the original creation of Yuki Takahashi, with the github username Yuki678.I merely modified a few scripts to make it more compatible so it can be run more smoothly.
+This Tensorflow Object Detection API is the original creation of Yuki Takahashi, with the github username Yuki678.
+I merely modified a few scripts to make it more compatible so it can be run more smoothly.
 For more information see the end of this README.
 The objective is to use this Object Detection Model to detect objects in different classes within a set of images.
 For example, Mr. Takahashi trained this model to detect red, yellow, and green traffic lights.
 I used this model to detect redactions, signatures, initials, and dates from a variety of documents.
+At the end, you will have the train exported model inside the cloned driving-object-detection repository with the name trained_model.tar.gz.
+The evaluation cell, cell 31, will give you precise metrics on how your model performs.
+It will tell you the Average Precision and Average Recall at at different IOU thresholds and for different sizes of the output bounding boxes.
+Coco defines a small area as between 0 and 32^2 pixels, medium area as between 32^2 pixels and 96^2 pixels, and large area as between 96^2 pixels and 100000^2 pixels.
+For more information on IOU and Average Precision, check out the links I provide at the end of this README.